yegor256/blog/_posts/2014/nov/2014-11-24-principles-of-bug-tracking.md

 open until a proper solution comes up.

 Again, don't pollute the air with generic opinions.
-Instead, be very specific and take sides&mdash;you either like the solution and want the ticket to be closed, or you don't like it and want the ticket to stay open.
+Instead, be very specific and take sides---you either like the solution and want the ticket to be closed, or you don't like it and want the ticket to stay open.
 Everything in between is just making the situation more complex and isn't helping the project at all.